-In the winter of 2016, Ksenia Dudnikova made her debut with the Bolshoi Opera in Moscow as Maddalena in Rigoletto, subsequently starring there as Marguerite in Peter Stein’s new production of Berlioz’s Damnation de Faust, under Tughan Sokiev.
-During the course of the 2015/16 season, she also made her debut in the title role of Bizet’s Carmen in Yekaterinburg, later appearing in the same role in Moscow.
+In the 2016/17 season, after her momentous Royal Opera House debut as Principessa di Bouillon, Dudnikova appeared for the first time at the Grand Théâtre de Genève as the title role in concert performances of Tchaikovsky’s The Maid of Orleans and starred as Amneris with the Théâtre Royal de la Monnaie in Brussels.
+In the summer of 2017, Dudnikova debuted at the Salzburg Festival as Sonyetka in Lady Macbeth of Mtsensk.
+In the winter of 2016, she made her debut with the Bolshoi Opera in Moscow as Maddalena in Rigoletto, subsequently starring there as Marguerite in Peter Stein’s new production of Berlioz’s Damnation de Faust, under Tughan Sokiev.
+During the course of the 2015/16 season, the mezzo also made her debut in the title role of Bizet’s Carmen in Yekaterinburg, later appearing in the same role in Moscow.

 Born in Andijan, Uzbekistan, Ksenia Dudnikova has resided in Russia since childhood, pursuing her musical and vocal studies at the Moscow State Conservatory under the tutelage of Klara Kadinskaya.
 Aside from her performances with the Stanislavsky Theater, in 2014 Dudnikova sang the role of Vanya in a concert performance of Glinka’s Ivan Susanin on the stage of the Bolshoi Theater, conducted by Valery Polyansky.
 She has also appeared as a guest soloist with several orchestras, recently performing Verdi’s Requiem under Andris Poga at the International Festival of Sacred Music in Riga.
 In May of 2014, she participated in the debut performance of Lennox Berkeley’s Stabat Mater in the Great Hall of the Conservatory, conducted by Gennady Rozhdestvensky, and in September of 2014 she performed as Frosia in a concert performance of Prokofiev’s Semyon Kotko on the stage of the Bolshoi Theater, under Valery Polyansky.